puppet-meteor/EMS/README.md

 # /ems/afl-fuzz -i $input -o $output  -G /ems/ems4.txt  (-L 0 -t 600+ -m 5000) (-V $time if you would like to control fuzzing duration) -- /path/to/program [...params...]
 ```

+We also provide a dockerfile for FuzzBench testing.
+To use it, you can simply copy `ems_fuzzbench` to `/fuzzbench/fuzzers/` and run `make format`.
+Then, you can evaluate EMS on FuzzBench.

 Having fun with EMS.
 See you next time!